VkumarStack/CS_131_Notes/Lectures/Data_Palooza.md

               def use_hot_tub():
                 drink = 'white claw'
                 # print is discovered from built-in
+                # guest is discovered from enclosing
+                # host is discovered from global
-                print(host, 'and', guest, 'are tubbin') # guest is discovered from enclosing, host is discovered from global print('and drinking', drink) # drink is discovered from local
+                print(host, 'and', guest, 'are tubbin')
+                # drink is discovered from local
+                print('and drinking', drink)
   - The contexts that can be considered here are *expressions*, *blocks*, *functions*, *classes*, *structs*, *namespaces*, and *global*
   - ![Lexical Scoping](./Images/Lexical_Scoping.png)
     - Each scope can only access *higher scopes*, it cannot access scopes at the same level (so a function cannot access the scope of another function even if the parent function calls it)